 **Disclaimer: There is no set age that kids are ready to do more dangerous things, such as mow the lawn.
 You are the best judge of your child’s readiness – please don’t take my age recommendations as set in stone!
 This post is designed to be a reference and a spring-board for ideas.
 Take what you can use, and leave the rest.
 And yes, girls will enjoy these activities too – this is just meant to be a resource for those looking for things that boys will approve of.

 This post contains Amazon affiliate links.

 - Wood working.
 Learning to hammer a nail and use basic tools is a great skill for older boys!
 Home Depot sells scrap boards for 50 cents and $1, and Aidan has had a great time sawing and hammering on scrap boards in the garage.
-He even made me a wooden cross for Christmas two years ago!
+He even made me a wooden cross for Christmas a couple years ago!

 - Take apart old appliances.
 Do you have any broken appliances or machines lying around?
 It’s fun to take apart an old phone, printer, toaster, etc. Then save the parts for inventing and tinkering.